telerik/maui-docs/controls/datepicker/datepicker-selection.md

 xmlns:telerikInput="clr-namespace:Telerik.XamarinForms.Input;assembly=Telerik.Maui.Controls.Compatibility"
 ```

+## Clear Button

-You can also enable a Clear button which can be used to quickly remove the selected value.
+You can enable a Clear button which can be used to quickly remove the selected value.
 To enable the button, set ``IsClearButtonVisible`` property of the DatePicker:

 ```XAML
 <telerikInput:RadDatePicker Date="2020,05,15"
                             IsClearButtonVisible="True" />
 ```

 ## Methods